1nv1sibl3/CTFd-Custom-Theme/README.md

    ```bash
    docker restart ctfd
    ```
+   Or click `Update` button located below the theme change dropdown.

 > 💡 Tip: Test the theme on a local CTFd dev instance before using it in production.